hawkfalcon/HawkBot/README.md

 Lightweight IRC bot

 To compile:
-javac -classpath /path/HawkBot/pircbot.jar /path/HawkBot/HawkBot.java /path/HawkBot/HawkBotMain.java
+javac -classpath /path/HawkBot/pircbot.jar /path/HawkBot/HawkBot.java

 To run:
 cd /path/HawkBot
 java -classpath pircbot.jar:.
-HawkBotMain
+HawkBot
 (for windows, replace : with ;)

 To select channel:
-In HawkBotMain, change #mctag to your channel
+In HawkBot, change #mctag to your channel